-Always I will be glad that Tom lost his job.
+Always I'll be glad that Tom lost his job.
 Why would I say such a thing?
-Because of the new lessons, the new ways of being stretched in our faith and the new compassion I have for my fellow passengers in our same boat.
+Because of the new lessons, the new ways of being stretched in our faith and the compassion I have for my fellow passengers in our same boat.

 Usually, I get shivers down my spine when I hear people ask, "Lord, why did you let this happen to me?
 I did everything right."